moe9195/moe9195.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I am Mohammad Rahmeh, but most just call me Moe.
+I am Mohammad Rahmeh.

 I originally studied Physics to a BSc level at the American University of Beirut.
 In 2017, I moved to the United Kingdom to pursue a Masters in Materials Science from the University of Nottingham.
 After graduation, I moved into the machine learning field.